 Founded in 1975, the Decorative Arts Society (DAS) is a charity which encourages and supports the study and appreciation of all aspects of the decorative arts and design from 1850 to the present.
 The Society’s activities include architecture, interior and industrial design and the graphic arts.
 As part of its remit, it organises overseas study visits once or twice each year.

-Support to Curators
+Support to Curators and Researchers

-The award is intended to cover a substantial proportion of the costs of the study visit including accommodation during the visit and travel to and from Paris but the successful applicant may need to find some limited incidental expenditure on meals not provided.
+The award is intended to cover a substantial proportion of the costs of the study visit including accommodation during the visit and travel to and from Lille but the successful applicant may need to find some limited incidental expenditure on meals not provided.

 Applicants should provide a CV and a note specifying how attendance on the visit would develop their expertise or be useful in their work.
-These should be sent to Robert Wilson, DAS Chairman, firstname.lastname@example.org, who is happy to answer any queries, to arrive by Monday 31 March.
+These should be sent to Robert Wilson, DAS Chairman, firstname.lastname@example.org, who is happy to answer any queries, to arrive by 21 October 2016